 Studland Bay MCZ

-Studland Bay is a shallow, sheltered bay within a few miles of Poole Harbour, and consequently is very popular with day-tripper sailors looking for a leisurely day on the water in a beautiful place.
+Studland is a shallow, sheltered bay just West of the entrance to Poole Harbour, so is very popular with day-tripper sailors looking for a leisurely day on the water in a beautiful place.
 Studland is also home to a lush seagrass meadow, providing excellent habitats for of both species of seahorse found in the UK, as well as pipefishes, wrasse, spider crabs, cuttlefish, and juvenile bass, bream and flatfish.
-Studland is the only known breeding habitat for the spiny seahorse, and provides important nurdery habitat for the endangered undulate ray.
-Native oysters, the Chinese-hat shell, hermit crabs and the masked crab are also found here.
+Studland is the only known breeding habitat for the spiny seahorse, and provides important nursery habitat for the endangered undulate ray.
+Native oysters, the Chinese-hat shell (a kind of limpet), hermit crabs and the masked crab are also found here.

 Studland was suggested for designation as an MCZ in the second round of MCZ consultations, but met much opposition from local sailors concerned they would lose a historical safe anchorage and much-loved leisure spot.
-Excessive and insensitive mooring and anchoring in the seagrass can exact significant damage to the meadow.
-Anchors dig up the grass by the roots, and mooring chains scour the seabed in the tide.
+Excessive and insensitive mooring and anchoring in the seagrass can significantly damage to the meadow as anchors dig up the grass by the roots, and mooring chains scour the seabed in the tide.
 Environmentally-friendly moorings are urgently needed at Studland to ensure that this site can still be enjoyed without damaging the seagrass, the seahorses and the other amazing wildlife found there.

-Designation of this marine conservation zone in 2019 should provide long-needed solutions for this local controversy
+Designation of this Marine Conservation Zone in 2019 should provide long-needed solutions for this fabulous site.

 MPA TypeMarine Conservation Zone